IBM/ibm-cloud-devops/Jenkins-Pipeline-Support.md

 ## Prerequisites
 Make sure you are using Jenkins 2.X and have all pipeline related plugins installed and updated to the latest version It has been test for Jenkins pipeline job with Pipeline plugin 2.5 version.

 ## 1. Expose the required environment variables to all steps
-The plugin required 4 environment variables defined as follow:
+The plugin requires 5 environment variables defined as follow:

 1. `IBM_CLOUD_DEVOPS_CREDS` - the bluemix credentials ID that you defined in the jenkins, e.g `IBM_CLOUD_DEVOPS_CREDS = credentials('BM_CRED')`, by using the `credentials` command, it will set two environment variables automatically:
     1. `IBM_CLOUD_DEVOPS_CREDS_USR` for username